MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-callout-policy-command.md

 ## Arguments

 *SerializedArrayOfPolicyObjects* - A serialized array of JSON policy objects defined.
+See [callout policy](calloutpolicy.md) for policy properties.

 ## Returns